 The supervision provided throughout the practicum sequence is of critical importance and represents the most essential ingredient in providing a quality clinical training experience.
 In the Virginia Consortium, supervision is an ongoing educational process in which a licensed psychologist supervisor or a supervised unlicensed psychologist assists supervisees in acquiring professional skills and competencies through an examination of the student's professional activities in the practicum settings.
-Supervision will include live, video or audio-tape review of the students' work at least once prior to each evaluation period.
 Although the sites and the supervisors change, the intent is to foster a continuous process of clinical supervision and clinical training.
 Students can facilitate this process by sharing previous practicum experiences and by sharing feedback on both relative strengths and relative weaknesses from previous evaluations with each new supervisor.
-The goal is to translate multiple pre-internship practica from discrete or unrelated experiences into a single process with the consistent goal of working toward the student's ongoing clinical development.
+The goal is to translate multiple preinternship practica from discrete or unrelated experiences into a single process with the consistent goal of working toward the student's ongoing clinical development.
 The Program has developed a tradition of excellence on each side of the supervisor/supervisee relationship.
 Students are required to have one hour of supervision for every eight (8) hours worked in a practicum setting.
 Additional supervision may be available such as group or peer supervision to supplement individual supervision.

 The faculty coordinators for each practicum maintains ongoing relationships with supervisors and is responsible for the overall coordination and monitoring of practicum training.
-The A-DCT serves as overall coordinator for practicum training experiences
+The A-DCT serves as overall coordinator for practicum training experiences.